-- What is the scientific innovation of the proposed research? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - Is the Data Management Plan suitable for the proposed research?
+- What key uncertainties or gaps in the science and simulation of WFM are targeted by the project? - What is the likelihood of achieving valuable and impactful results? - Is the Data Management Plan suitable for the proposed research?
 To what extent does it support the validation of research results?
 To what extent will research products, including data, be made available and reusable to advance the field of research?